mrjoh3/smiths-gully/content/_index.md

 ---

-here is some text for the home page
+here is some text for the home page. notsureabout this.